 Surveillance of high-risk patients for recurrence is crucial.
 At Baylor Scott & White Annette C. and Harold C. Simmons Transplant Institute, patients considered to be high risk receive post-transplant surveillance imaging with a chest CT and MRI at six months, one year and two years in addition to serum AFP levels.

 As a result of immunosuppression, liver transplant recipients have a high incidence of non- melanoma skin cancer.
-All liver transplant recipients are recommended to have an annual assessment by a dermatologist post transplant to assess any cutaneous lesions.
+All liver transplant recipients should have an annual exam by a dermatologist to assess any cutaneous lesions.

 The American Society of Transplantation recommends that pregnancy should be delayed for at least one year after liver transplant.
 When pregnancy does occur, it should be at a time with stable allograft function, with maintenance immunosuppression and with good control of any medical complications, such as hypertension and diabetes.
 Pregnancy should be managed by a high-risk obstetrician in coordination with the patient’s transplant hepatologist.